-Women's Leadership and Development Program Project Grants grant opportunity processes
+Women's Leadership and Development Program: National Women's Alliances

-The Women's Leadership and Development Program is designed to achieve Australian Government objectives
+The Women's Leadership and Development Program (WLDP) is designed to achieve Australian Government objectives

-This grant opportunity is part of the above grant program, which contributes to the Department of the Prime Minister and Cabinet's (the department) Outcome 1.1.
-The department works with stakeholders to plan and design the grant program according to the

-Commonwealth Grants Rules and Guidelines 2017 (CGRGs).
+This grant opportunity is part of the above grant program, which contributes to the Department of the Prime Minister and Cabinet's Outcome 1.
+The Department of the Prime Minister and Cabinet works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines 2017 (CGRGs).